Inspire Brands

-Inspire Brands LLC is an American fast-food restaurant franchise company.
-Backed by Roark Capital Group, it owns the Arby's, Buffalo Wild Wings, Sonic Drive-In, Jimmy John's, Dunkin' Donuts, and Baskin-Robbins chains, which have a combined 33,000 locations and US$32.6 billion in system sales.
-It is one of the largest fast food corporations in the World.
+Inspire Brands LLC is an American fast-food restaurant franchise holding company.
+Backed by funds managed by Roark Capital Group, it owns the Arby's, Buffalo Wild Wings, Sonic Drive-In, Jimmy John's, Dunkin', and Baskin-Robbins chains, which have a combined 33,300 locations and US$32.6 billion in system sales.
+It is one of the largest fast food companies in the world.

 History

 Inspire Brands was formed when Arby's Restaurant Group merged with Buffalo Wild Wings on February 5, 2018.
 Buffalo Wild Wings also owned the Rusty Taco chain.
 Arby's CEO Paul Brown was selected to continue as Inspire Brands CEO.
 Brown expected that Inspire would acquire additional chains in different segments.
-He plans to structure the company similar to Hilton Hotels & Resorts.
+He planned to structure the company similar to Hilton Hotels & Resorts.
 Co-owner The Wendy's Company's stake was reduced from 18.5% to 12.3% due to the infusion of capital from Roark Capital to fund the purchase.
 In September 2018, Inspire had the 27-location R Taco reverted to the Rusty Taco name.

 On August 16, 2018, The Wendy's Company announced that it sold its 12.3% stake in Inspire Brands back to the company for $450 million, which included a 38% premium over the stake's most recent valuation.
 On August 28, 2018, Georgia Governor Nathan Deal announced that Inspire was moving its headquarters to Sandy Springs, Georgia in 2019.

 Inspire Brands on September 25, 2018, announced that it was buying Oklahoma City-based Sonic Drive-In for $2.3 billion.
 The acquisition was completed on December 7, 2018.

 Inspire Brands announced that it was buying Jimmy John's on September 25, 2019.
 The deal closed on October 18, 2019.

 Inspire received Franchise Times’ 2019 Dealmaker of the Year award for its acquisitions of Buffalo Wild Wings and Sonic Drive-In.

 Inspire Brands on October 25, 2020, announced that it was buying Dunkin' Brands for $11.3 billion.

 The acquisition was completed on December 15, 2020.